Showing posts with label stages of discernment and formation. Show all posts

 [[Dear Sister, I have always wanted to be a religious but, well, I got married.
 Now I have thought again about becoming a religious but the places I have checked have an age restriction and I am too old.
 Am I right that there is no age limitation for becoming a hermit?
 I am not sure I could live entirely alone (I have lots of friends and my kids come by a lot and sometimes stay over), but is that part of being a hermit?
 How would I go about this if I decided I wanted to be a hermit?
 Would I just go to the chancery and ask them?
 Would they recognize me as a candidate and can I wear a habit?
 I have lots of questions and I don't know who else to ask.
 I think it takes two years to become a religious so is it the same to become a hermit?
 Thank you.]]

 I think I have addressed all of these questions before so this will be a kind of summary which, hopefully, will get you started in thinking about what you are proposing to do.
 Let me begin by saying that what you have described suggests it is far too premature for you to go to your chancery with this.
 They would not be able to help you much and would be more likely to dismiss you with what one hopes would be some generally helpful suggestions.
-The process of becoming a hermit even apart from diocesan discernment and eventual profession takes times and there are recognizable stages to be negotiated.
+The process of becoming a hermit even apart from diocesan discernment and eventual profession takes time and there are recognizable stages to be negotiated.
 Because of this it would be extremely unlikely for a diocese to accept you as a candidate (an unofficial term only) right off, and I honestly could not see them doing this until after you had lived eremitical life under the supervision or at least while working regularly with a spiritual director for several years at least.

 A diocese will want to see a pattern of assiduous prayer and penance.
 They will want to see that you have become a contemplative who thrives in the silence of solitude.
 They will want to see that you have undertaken the shifts from someone interested in eremitical life per se (not just religious life lived alone) to someone for whom prayer is primary and then to someone called to contemplative prayer.
 They will want to see at this point an increasing need for solitude and silence and a sense that you believe this is who you are called to be and the way your relationship with Christ is to be shaped and expressed for the whole of your life.
 They will look for a shift from contemplative prayer to contemplative life, a dependence on Scripture and personal preparation to live and make profession of the evangelical counsels, and that you have undertaken all of this with the assistance of regular spiritual direction.
 Finally, in all of this they will be looking for the development of your own humanity; they will want to see growth in wholeness and holiness.
-If they see all of this (or most of it) they may then accept you for a period of discernment regarding profession under canon 603 as a diocesan hermit.
+If they see all of this (or most of it) they may then accept you for a period of discernment regarding profession under Canon 603 as a diocesan hermit.
 There is no upper limit for admission to profession as a diocesan hermit; it is considered to be a second half of life vocation.

-There are a few other things which will need to be explored.
+There are a few other things that will need to be explored.
 Since you were married the chancery will need to be sure you are canonically free to make another life commitment.
 This means if you were divorced there needs to have been a decree of nullity unless your husband or former husband is deceased.
 You will need to demonstrate an ability to support yourself (the church will not do this for you).
 Things like insurance, living expenses, library, retreat, direction, all have to be covered by the hermit.
 If you receive disability payments that is fine.
 You should be a member of a parish faith community and be known by your pastor.
 Most dioceses will ask for a recommendation from your pastor, your director, and sometimes medical personnel.
 Psychological testing may be required by the diocese and would ordinarily be paid for by them if that is the case.
 Still, all of that is a long way away for you from what you have described to me.

 For those in community, after candidacy (9 mos. to 1 year) two years of novitiate (one canonical year and one ministerial or pastoral) is typical for novices approaching temporary profession with up to another 6 years before perpetual profession.
 But eremitical life is not as structured or as closely supervised as life in community.
 Ordinarily bishops do not profess hermits who have not lived the life for less than five years and some need for diocesan personnel to follow the hermit for that long after they approach the diocese and before admitting them to temporary profession if the person is seen to be a good candidate for a discernment process.
 (Not everyone is.)
 When this happens it is usually at least another two to three years before perpetual profession.
 Some bishops require five years in temporary vows.
 I have read one canonist who uses the same time frame canon law makes normative for admission to profession in community life, but in the main most hermits (and the bishops whom) I know agree that is not adequate for eremitical life.

 I hope this is helpful.
 Other articles on spiritual direction, time frames, formation and discernment as a diocesan hermit are also available on this blog.
-You are thinking about embracing a significant and sometimes poorly understood vocation which requires significant personal initiative and resources for formation.
+You are thinking about embracing a significant and sometimes poorly understood vocation that requires significant personal initiative and resources for formation.
 It is not the same as life in community or even life as a religious living in her own place.
 There are similarities, absolutely, but the degree of silence and solitude differs significantly as does the relative absence of an active ministry or apostolate.
 If you are truly interested in pursuing this and perhaps feel a call to do so, and if you do not have a spiritual director, that is the place to start.

 14 September 2020